 Possible Causes of Patchy Emulsion

-If we isolate the reasons why your paint dries patchy, we can prevent the problem from occurring in the first place.
+If we isolate why your paint dries patchy, we can prevent the problem from occurring in the first place.
 Here are a few usual suspects to bear in mind:

 The Wrong Emulsion

-The difference between cheap and good quality paint comes down to solvent levels contained in the formula.
-Both look and feel similar on initial application, but inexpensive emulsion contains higher solvent levels.
+The difference between cheap and good-quality paint comes down to solvent levels contained in the formula.
+Both look similar on initial application, but inexpensive emulsion contains higher solvent levels.
 When the paint dries, it thins, leaving a patchy finish.

 Better quality emulsion paints have a higher pigment to solvent ratio, so they dry thicker for better coverage.